Irresistibly Creamy Green Bean Casserole From Scratch

 - ½ cup half and half

-- Heat a dutch oven or a heavy bottom pot with a couple inches of oil to 375ºF.
-Working in small batches, placed the onions from the milk mixture into the flour mixture, and toss with hands until coated.
+- FRY THE ONIONS: Heat a Dutch oven or a heavy bottom pot with a couple inches of oil to 375ºF.
+Working in small batches, place some of the onions from the buttermilk mixture into the flour mixture, and toss with hands until coated.
 Fry them in the oil for 3-5 minutes or until golden brown.
-Remove to a paper towel lined plate, season with a pinch of salt.
+Remove to a paper towel-lined plate, season with a pinch of salt.
 Repeat until all the onions have been fried.

-- Bring a large stockpot of water to boil.
+- BLANCH THE BEANS: Bring a large stockpot of water to boil.
 While the water is boiling, fill a large bowl with water and lots of ice, set aside.
-Season the boiling water with salt and add the green beans into the boiling water and allow to cook for 3-5 minutes or until the green beans are bright green.
-Remove with a slotted spoon and place them into the ice water, set aside.
+Season the boiling water with a tablespoon of salt and add the green beans into the boiling water and allow to cook for 3-5 minutes or until the green beans are bright green.
+Remove with a slotted spoon and place in ice water, set aside.

-- Heat the butter in a large skillet over medium heat.
+- CASSEROLE: Heat the butter in a large skillet over medium heat.
 When the butter begins to crackle, add the onions and allow them to sweat for 3-4 minutes, stirring as required.
 Add the garlic and allow it to cook for 30 seconds before adding in the sliced mushrooms.
 Season with a pinch of salt and pepper.
 Let the mushrooms cook for 5 minutes or until they shrink in size.

-- Add the flour mixture (reserved from the onion strings) to the mushroom mixture and stir until all the veggies are coated, let cook 1 minute.
-Sprinkle the thyme and red pepper flakes followed by the chicken stock.
-Using your wooden spoon, scrape the bottom of the skillet to loosen any brown bits.
-Reduce the heat to medium low, and allow the sauce to thicken for 3-5 minutes.
+- FINISH: Add the 2 tablespoons of reserved flour to the mushroom mixture and stir until all the veggies are coated, let cook 1 minute.
+Sprinkle the thyme and red pepper flakes.
+Slowly pour in the chicken stock while using your wooden spoon to stir.
+Scrape the bottom of the skillet to loosen any brown bits.
+Reduce the heat to medium-low, and allow the sauce to thicken for 3-5 minutes.
 When the sauce has thickened a bit, add in the green beans and half and half, stir to combine.
-Let the sauce to cook for an additional 3 minutes or until it thickens to preferred consistency.
+Kick the heat up to high and let casserole cook for 2-3 minutes or until it thickens to preferred consistency.
 Top with fried onions before serving!